 Ji's position is equivalent to that of a vice minister, making him one of the highest-ranking officials to be pulled in by the anti-corruption drive since President Xi was installed as party chief last fall.

 Former Politburo member Bo Xilai, an even-higher level official convicted of corruption last month, was arrested under the previous administration, though he has often been lumped in with the current anti-corruption drive.
 Other prominent recent targets have included the head of the Cabinet commission overseeing state-run companies, along with other high officials in provincial and central government and state run industries.

 Such internal party investigations often last months before the subject is sent for criminal prosecution and a court trial resulting in an almost certain guilty verdict.

 Ji's official resume shows he spent his entire career climbing the ladder of the party apparatus in relatively wealthy Jiangsu province, of which Nanjing is the capital.
-That included a five-year stint as party chief in the city of Yangzhou, hometown of former president and party head Jiang Zemin.

 However, beginning in 2009, Ji's term as Nanjing mayor was marred by controversy, including rare street protests over the mass removal of the city's beloved plane trees for a subway construction project.